zaphosting/docs/docs/7d2d-becomeadmin.md

 ```

 A permission level is a value between 0 and 1000 and determines what permissions a player has.
 1000 is the lowest (no permissions) and 0 is the highest (full administrator permissions).
 Depending on how the permissions should be in this regard, this must then be adjusted accordingly.

+## Conclusion

+Congratulations, you have successfully configured the administrator permissions.
+For further questions or assistance, please don't hesitate to contact our support team, which is available daily to assist you! 🙂